-- Four drive bays total-unoccupied bays can be used for installing additional internal devices, such as a second hard disk drive. - Four expansion slots total (one ISA, two PCI, and one shared ISA/PCI)-unoccupied slots can be used for installing optional adapters. - PCI/ISA Plug and Play adapter support. - Support for optional SCSI devices (if your computer has an IBM-preinstalled SCSI adapter).
+- Six drive bays total-unoccupied bays can be used for installing additional internal devices, such as a second hard disk drive. - Six expansion slots total (three ISA and three PCI)-unoccupied slots can be used for installing optional adapters. - PCI/ISA Plug and Play adapter support. - Support for optional SCSI devices (if your computer has an IBM-preinstalled SCSI adapter).
 Refer to the SCSI documentation provided with your computer for additional information.